Understanding Social Conservatism

 - Paleocons: Paleoconservatism is the normal and respectable social conservative ideology.
 Its not fascist, its not liberal, and its not classically conservative.
 It is just an ideology of tradition, limited government and civil society, along with religious, regional, national, and Western identity (or “fill-in-the-blank-country” identity).

-- Confederates, Know-Nothings, and Fascists: These were early social conservative movements that we can call fascist to the extent that one can call the socially liberal left progressives Socialists.
-These types were in both parties, but since the 1930’s have pretty much favored the Republican party in America.
-Globally they tend to join Nationalist Populist parties.
-They sometimes call themselves “neo” or by other names, but in all cases, they are “reworked to be palatable to a modern audience.”
-No one wants to be associated with these groups, but they were dominate social conservative factions of history who were a the heart of a number of wars (so like the Communists, it is dishonest not to denote them).
+- Confederates, Know-Nothings, and Fascists: These were early social conservative movements that we can call fascist to the extent that one can call the socially liberal left progressives socialists.
+These types were in both parties in the U.S. at points, but since the 1930s have increasingly favored the Republican party.
+Globally they tend to join Nationalist Populist parties under names like “National Front.”
+They sometimes call themselves “neo” or by other names, but in all cases, they are generally “reworked to be palatable to a modern audience.”
+No one wants to be associated with these groups, but they were dominate social conservative factions of history who were a the heart of a number of wars (as the Communists are to the social left, these types of groups are to the social right).

 - The Religious Right: Many on the right are more religious than political.
 They are classically conservative in wanting order and tradition.
 They are one of the most traditional right-wing groups in this respect.
 However, a part of the religious right is more than this; they are part of the groups that got organized by the social conservative strategy.
 Thus, now we have some radicalized evangelic religious groups that are conflating the church and state, and the Republican playbook and Bible while seeking religious national and state policies.
 Remember that there is a classically religious right and a modern social conservative religious right.
 This is particularly relevant in America.
 Here we should keep liberal Christians’ agendas in mind.
 The push and pull between religion and politics go back some time.
 I suggest looking into the tension between Protestantism and Catholicism although it is unrelated.